acassidy2019/OSProcessScheduling/README.md

-To run code for yourself, just use g++ in the command line to compile and run "simulation.cpp"
+To run code for yourself, use g++ in the command line to compile and run "simulation.cpp"